List of tsunamis affecting New Zealand: 2010 Chile

-2016 Kaikoura
+2016 Kaikōura

-A tsunami, caused by the Kaikoura earthquake, of 2.5 m was said to have been recorded at Kaikoura.
+A tsunami, caused by the Kaikōura earthquake, of 2.5 m was said to have been recorded at Kaikōura.
 An investigation revealed that the tsunami was 1 metre high at the nearest recording point.
 At Little Pigeon Bay on Banks Peninsula, the tsunami reached 4.1 metres above sea level, extensively damaging an unoccupied beachside cottage.
 It also travelled 140 metres up a creek adjacent to the cottage.

 Landslide

 Sonar mapping has found the presence of massive submarine landslides near the New Zealand coast that would have triggered large localised tsunamis.
+Researchers from GNS Science and the University of Newcastle (Australia) have said modelling of some of these landslides that occurred in the Tasman Sea offshore between one and five millions years CE could have potentially caused 70 metre high tsunami's along the coast of west coast of the North Island.

 1927–1928 Tolaga Bay

 Three large waves greater than 4 metres high over the period 1927 to 1928.
 Possibly landslip related.
-No reference to these events were found in the newspapers of the day.

 1987 Doubtful Sound

-A 3-metre high localised tsunami was caused by a landslide into Deep Cove, Doubtful Sound in May 1987.
+A 3-metre-high localised tsunami was caused by a landslide into Deep Cove, Doubtful Sound in May 1987.

 2003 Charles Sound

-During the magnitude 7 23 August 2003 Fiordland earthquake, a significant landslide swept in to Charles Sound causing a 4 to 5 metres high tsunami that damaged a wharf and helipad in the Sound.
+During the magnitude 7 earthquake on 23 August, a significant landslide swept in to Charles Sound causing a 4 to 5 metres high tsunami that damaged a wharf and helipad in the Sound.
 This tsunami from this landslide was localised to several hundred metres of coastline.
 There was also a small tsunami caused by the deformation of the coast recorded 190 km away at Jackson Bay of 0.3 metres and at Port Kembla, New South Wales of 0.17 metres.